wren-lang/wren/doc/site/core/sequence.markdown

 Tests whether all the elements in the sequence pass the `predicate`.

 Iterates over the sequence, passing each element to the function `predicate`.
-If its return value evaluates to `false`, stops iterating and returns `false`.
+If it returns something [false](../control-flow.html#truth), stops iterating and returns the value.
 Otherwise, returns `true`.

     :::dart
     [1, 2, 3].all {|n| n > 2} // False.